Retro Computer System

 Atari helped bring arcade gaming, home video game consoles, and personal computing into living rooms throughout the 1970s and 1980s.
-From Atari 8-bit computers and cartridge collecting to homebrew projects, repairs, accessories, and classic gaming hardware, this page is a growing hub for Atari-related retro technology and video history.
+From Atari 8-bit computers and cartridge collecting to homebrew projects, repairs, accessories, and classic gaming hardware, this page is a central hub for Atari-related retro technology and history, with related content available in the video archive.

 "Pong was incredibly simple, but it changed everything." - Nolan Bushnell